jeffreyho92/jeffrey-blog/source/_posts/blog33.md

 ---
-title: Wait to be ready will be waiting forever.
+title: Waiting to be ready will be waiting forever
 date: 2020-10-19 23:00:00
 tags:
 - blog